AdobeDocs/commerce-learn.en/help/merchant/introduction/3-1-product-types-options.md

 ---
-title: Unit 3.1 - Introduction to Commerce for business users
+title: [!DNL Commerce] for business users - Product types
-description: Product types and the options for each product type
+description: Learn about the [!DNL Commerce] product types and the options for each.
 topic: Commerce
 kt: 5767
 doc-type: video